White coffee is a specialty drink that you might never come across if you’re not an avid coffee connoisseur. What is

 Yemeni white coffee is slightly roasted coffee beans mixed with roasted grains like corn, wheat, or sesame seeds and Hawaij.

-Hawaji is a Yemenite spice mix containing ginger, cinnamon, cardamom, and cloves.
-The most common recipe calls for 1 cup of coffee beans, 1 cup of sesame seeds, 1/2 cup corn, and 2 tablespoons of Hawaji spice.
+Hawaij is a Yemenite spice mix containing ginger, cinnamon, cardamom, and cloves.
+The most common recipe calls for 1 cup of coffee beans, 1 cup of sesame seeds, 1/2 cup corn, and 2 tablespoons of Hawaij spice.

 Ipoh White Coffee (Malaysia)

 Ipoh White Coffee originates from Ipoh, a former tin mining town in Malaysia.
 It’s made by roasting green coffee beans with margarine, giving it a caramelized flavor and resulting in a less dark roast.